 Work Capsule Wardrobe Outfits

-This look starts with a silk tee and flowy beige trousers.
+This look starts with a silk white blouse and flowy beige trousers.
 This base is super comfortable and provides a lot of coverage.
 Overtop, I added a tweed jacket from One/Third I LOVE so much.
 To finish it up, you just need black loafers and gold earrings.
 Doesn’t get easier than that!

 2. Striped Top + Black Pants + Tweed Jacket + Loafers + Red Lip

-I love all of these pieces here because they can all be quite casual summer pieces, or they could be dressed up with a pair of cap toe pumps and voila–you have a super polished white on white tonal look for the office.
-As you probably know by now, I’m a big fan of stripes–and one of my favorite combinations is wearing say, all white or all black (or all tan, etc–you get the gist) and then breaking up those solid neutrals with a stripe of the same color palette.
+I love all of these classic pieces here because they can all be quite casual summer pieces, or they could be dressed up with a pair of cap toe pumps and voila–you have a super polished white on white tonal look for the office.
+As you probably know by now, I’m a big fan of stripes–and one of my favorite combinations is wearing say, all white or all black (or all tan, etc–you get the gist) and then breaking up those solid neutral colors with a stripe of the same color palette.
 It makes your outfit so much more interesting!
 The best part about this look is that you can swap your heels for a pair of, say, Birkenstocks, and it’s the perfect easy Sunday outfit.